KeanF/KeanF.github.io/README.md

-# jekyll-blog
+# KeanF.github.io
+Personal blog in Github Pages

-Personal blog for politics, music, art, and whatever else feels appropriate
+Used for politics, music, art, and whatever else feels appropriate.